Constructing the ‘Public Intellectual’ in the Premodern World

 5th-6th September 2019 | Chancellors Hotel, Manchester

-Abstract submission deadline extension:
+Abstract submission now closed:

 Call for papers

 A notable feature of intellectual history has been the role of translation in the evolution and contestation of key cultural concepts, including those involved in the negotiation of power: we may think here of the extent to which modern terms such as ‘politics’ and ‘democracy’ derive ultimately from classical Greek, often mediated through different languages.
 Translation and other forms of mediation are similarly implicated in renegotiating the concept of the public intellectual in different historical and cultural locations.